Graylog2/documentation/pages/getting_started/download_install.rst

 Configuration Management
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Customers who prefer to deploy graylog via configuration management tools may do so.
+Customers who prefer to deploy Graylog via configuration management tools may do so.
 Graylog currently supports :ref:`confmgt`.

 Containers
 ^^^^^^^^^^
-Graylog supports Docker for deployment of Graylog, MongoDB and Elasticsearch.
-Installation and configuration instructions may be found on the :ref:`here` installation page.
+Graylog supports :ref:`Docker <docker>` for deployment of Graylog, MongoDB, and Elasticsearch.

 Virtual Appliances